 Risk Consult offers you valuation for the determination of the new value (new value is defined as the market price of the unused good valid on the valuation date, including all costs that serve to make the good ready for use) especially for:

-The new value of a building is composed of the customary local costs of its new construction plus planning and construction costs as of the specified reporting date.
+The replacement value of a building is made up of the customary local costs of its new construction plus planning and construction costs on the specified reference date.
 The new value calculated is set by the expert in such a way that cyclical fluctuations are balanced out or missing tender periods are taken into account.
 Judged by construction method, by supporting structures, type of false ceilings and fire resistance.

 • Technical and commercial equipment

-All items present on the business property at the time of inclusion are valued as defined in the instructions for the implementation of industrial and commercial facilities for fire insurance purposes or the grouping explanations of “Group B: Technical & Commercial Business Equipment”.
+All objects present on the business premises at the time of the photograph are assessed in accordance with the Instructions for the Implementation of Industrial and Commercial Installations for the Purposes of Fire Insurance or the Grouping Explanations of “Group B: Technical & Commercial Operating Equipment”.
 In addition to the purchase price, we also take into account any transport and assembly costs, planning costs and internal services.
 Rental and leased assets, as well as installation assets, are often not separately identified in the fixed asset register.

 • Preservation of evidence before construction and/or assembly activities

 We have decades of experience in determining insurance values and have an uncompromising commitment to quality.
 Our team of interdisciplinary experts reviews all available documentation, conducts site visits and carefully coordinates the results with all parties involved.
-Every year we carry out around 500 valuations in Austria and neighboring countries.
+Every year, we carry out around 500 valuations in Austria and neighbouring countries.

 According to the wishes of our customers, we prepare detailed analyses or plausibility assessments.
 The result is a clear and comprehensive appraisal with an overview of all values, the value calculation including revaluations of all considered units as well as a comprehensive photo documentation.